 Is it time to upgrade to a more reliable, easy-to-use, instant electric steam generation system with built-in modern energy-saving features?
-Upgrade to a generator that offers independent control over the steam flow rate, steam temperature, and backpressure.
-MHIs high temperature steam now allows everyone easy access to clean steam (steam that does not contain boiler residue, chemical, bacterial contaminants, or other undesirable materials.
+Upgrade to a generator that offers independent control over the steam flow rate, temperature, and backpressure.
+MHI high-temperature steam allows everyone easy access to clean steam that does not contain boiler residue, chemical, bacterial contaminants, or other undesirable materials.
 This type of steam is now available.
 Unlike conventional boilers, patented steam generators quickly make high-quality, superheated, dry steam easily above the inversion temperature.
 Considerable flexibility of operation such as on-off, control by signals from sensors such as humidity meters, concentrators, or valves add to the energy efficiency and water savings.

 With this modern energy and time-saving steam generator, there is no need for superheaters or boilers to 800°C+ for high-quality clean steam.
 No combustible fuel oils or gases, No intense magnetic fields.
 No heating of flow pipes by induction.
-The temperature measured is that of the steam not of the pipe.
+The temperature measured is that of the steam, not of the line.

 Self-cleaning systems – save in downtime and labor hours.

 Click here to send us your requirements for variable steam rate, variable temperature, and variable backpressure, instant on-off steam generator.
 Temperature choices from 150°C, 200°C, 300°C, 550°C or 750/800°C and 1300°C.

 MHI steam generators work hard for you.
 Depending on the model, they monitor the incoming electric phase variations, steam temperature, steam flow rate, display any developing faults, and a host of user input controls.
 They even monitor the quality of water.

 Patented MHI nano-material treatment of boiler steel materials shows a significant lowering in the rate of oxidation and steam oxidation at high temperatures.